mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 In this document, "centralization" is the state of affairs where a single entity or a small group of them can observe, capture, control, or extract rent from the operation or use of an Internet function exclusively.

 Here, "entity" could be a person, group, corporation, or government.
-An organization might be subject to governance that mitigates centralization risk (see {{multi}}), but that organisation is still a centralized entity.
+An organization might be subject to governance that mitigates centralization risk (see {{multi}}), but that organisation is still a centralizing entity.

 "Internet function" is used broadly in this document.
 Most directly, it might be an enabling protocol already defined by standards, such as IP {{?RFC791}}, BGP {{?RFC4271}}, TCP {{?RFC793}}, or HTTP {{HTTP}}.
 It might also be a proposal for a new enabling protocol, or an extension to an existing one.